Skip to main content

 1. The desktop app opens (or launches if not running)

-2. The Settings dialog opens with the Plugins tab selected
+2. The Settings dialog opens with the Nodes tab selected

 3. The package spec is pre-filled in the input field